marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 In the WordPress realm, there's probably a bloated 500 file plugin that will do this tiny little thing for you.

-This piece of code got me dancing on my kitchen table!
+This piece of code got me dancing on my kitchen table\!
 In WordPress, trying to include *JavaScript* only when needed is performing oral surgery.
 Not so, using Jekyll.

 ![](/uploads/cloudcannon-versus-wordpress/ruby-code-javascript-includes-wb.png){: width="792"}

 The four JavaScript files shown above, will get loaded **only** for a page named *masonry*.
 In a typical WordPress site, these files would get loaded for **every** page whether they are needed or not.
 Each file costs four server round trips.

 Now, imagine you have a WordPress site that has 52 plugins.
 Each of these plugins requires their own set of say 2-4 JavaScript files.
-That would cost each of your WordPress pages **104 to 208** server calls (52*4 = 208).
+That would cost each of your WordPress pages **104 to 208** server calls (52\*4 = 208).

->What's 208 web server requests for one page among friends?
+> What's 208 web server requests for one page among friends?
 No biggie, eh?

 #### Local Development Environment